lcswillems/rl-starter-files/README.md

 ### `train.py`

-`scripts/train.py` enables you to load a model, trains it with the specified actor-critic algorithm and save it in the `storage/models` folder.
+`scripts/train.py` enables you to load a model, trains it with the specified actor-critic algorithm and save it in the `storage` folder.

 2 arguments are required:
 - `--algo ALGO`: name of the actor-critic algorithm.